technologiestiftung/citylab-berlin-theme/README.md

 @import url("node_modules/@technologiestiftung/citylab-berlin-theme/assets/style.css");
 ```

 In order to include the _National_ font family, create a folder `assets/fonts/` and add the relevant font files.
-The stylesheet will then be able top find them.
+The stylesheet will then be able to find them.

 ### CityLAB Berlin logo